heroku/cowboyku/guide/handlers.md

 Protocol upgrades
 -----------------

-Cowboy features many different handlers: HTTP handlers, loop handlers, websocket handlers, REST handlers and static handlers.
+Cowboyku features many different handlers: HTTP handlers, loop handlers, websocket handlers, REST handlers and static handlers.
 All of them have a common entry point: the `init/3` function.

-By default, Cowboy considers your handler to be an HTTP handler.
+By default, Cowboyku considers your handler to be an HTTP handler.

 To switch to a different protocol, like, for example, Websocket, you must perform a protocol upgrade.
 This is done by returning